kikito/bump.lua/README.md

 end
 ```

-`item` is useful for things like "planing in advance" or "studying alternatives", when moving is still not fully decided.
+`world:check` is useful for things like "planing in advance" or "studying alternatives", when moving is still not fully decided.

 ### Collision info